2015 6 Hours of Spa-Francorchamps: Practice

 Kazuki Nakajima (pictured in 2012) withdrew from the race after fracturing his vertebra in a free practice incident.

 There were three practice sessions—one 90-minute session each on Thursday afternoon and evening and a one-hour session on Friday afternoon—preceding Saturday's race.
 The first session was held in heavy rain.
 Lieb's No. 18 Porsche lapped fastest at 2:16.616, ahead of Davidson's No. 1 Toyota in second.
 Brendon Hartley and Hülkenberg in Porsche's two other cars were third and fourth; Rast's No. 9 Audi rounded out the top five.
 LMP2 was led by Jonny Kane's No. 42 Strakka Racing Nissan with a lap of 2:32.672; he battled with Tincknell for the quickest class time.
 Estre's Porsche was the quickest in LMGTE Pro while Klaus Bachler helped the German company to be the fastest in LMGTE Am.

-The session was disrupted when Nakajima drove into the back-end of Jarvis's car heading into Les Combes corner.
+The session was disrupted when Nakajima drove into the back-end of Jarvis's car heading into Les Combes corner in a 12G impact.
 Nakajima was unable to see Jarvis because of heavy spray reducing visibility on the Kemmel straight.
 Nakajima complained of severe back pain and was transported to Verviers hospital where a check-up found he had fractured vertebra.
 He was deemed unfit to take part in the race.
 Toyota's test and reserve driver Kamui Kobayashi was in Japan and unavailable, so the No. 1 car ran as a two-driver operation for the remainder of the event weekend.
 It missed the second practice session because it required monocoque rebuilding.
 The No. 8 Audi also missed the second practice session because it was undergoing rear-end repairs.